Dosage Form: injection, solution, concentrate

 Sodium replacement therapy should be guided primarily by the serum sodium level.

 Caution should be exercised in administering sodium-containing solutions to patients with severe renal function impairment, cirrhosis, cardiac failure, or other edematous or sodium-retaining states, as well as in patients with oliguria or anuria.

 Caution must be exercised in the administration of parenteral fluids, especially those containing sodium ions, to patients receiving corticosteroids or corticotropin.

 Solutions containing acetate ions should be used with caution as excess administration may result in metabolic alkalosis.

-Pregnancy Category C. Animal reproduction studies have not been conducted with Sodium Acetate Injection, USP.
-It is also not known whether Sodium Acetate Injection, USP can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
-Sodium Acetate Injection, USP should be given to a pregnant woman only if clearly needed.
+Pregnancy Category C. Animal reproduction studies have not been conducted with Sodium Acetate.
+It is also not known whether Sodium Acetate can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
+Sodium Acetate should be given to a pregnant woman only if clearly needed.

 In the event of overdosage, discontinue infusion containing Sodium Acetate immediately and institute corrective therapy as indicated to reduce elevated serum sodium levels, and restore acid-base balance if necessary.
 See WARNINGS, PRECAUTIONS and ADVERSE REACTIONS.

 Sodium Acetate Injection, USP 40 mEq is administered intravenously only after dilution in a larger volume of fluid.
 The dose and rate of administration are dependent upon the individual needs of the patient.
 Serum sodium should be monitored as a guide to dosage.
 Using aseptic technique, all or part of the contents of one or more vials may be added to other intravenous fluids to provide any desired number of milliequivalents (mEq) of sodium (Na+) with an equal number of acetate (CH3COO-).